shmen-shmen/digital-prison/README.md

-sort of dos styled prison website for small guys that went insane in their cellz i guess
+DOS styled prison website for small guys who went insane in their cellz i guess